 Gremi, the former capital of the medieval Kakheti Kingdom, offers a captivating sightseeing tour through its historical remnants.
 The small museum, wine cellar, residential tower, and church provide a glimpse into the history of this once flourishing trading city along the Great Silk Road.

 Mta-Tusheti Tentative world heritage site is a small historic geographic region on the northern slopes of the Greater Caucasus Mountains, and represents the most ecologically unspoiled regions in Caucasus.

-Dmanisi Tentative world heritage site revealed an extraordinary record of the earliest hominid dispersal beyond Africa (1.75 million years ago).
-It is widely recognized that Dmanisi discoveries have changed scientist's knowledge concerning the migration of homo from Africa to the European continent.
+Dmanisi archaeological excavations revealed the earliest hominid dispersal beyond Africa continent.
+Today, it is widely recognized that discoveries at Dmanisi have changed our knowledge on the migration of earliest humans from Africa to Eurasia.